noaione/yuusha-shoukan-ln/sources/v08/chapter5.md

 When Lilianne saw Lunamaria’s bold smile...
 Lilia relaxed and smiled as well.

-[Fu… fufu...
+[Fu... fufu...
 I guess that depends on your work, don’t you think?]

 [Whoa, now you said it.
 Well, you better be ready.
 There will come a day where you will pull my leg and scream “I can’t do this without you, Luna!”]